Responsive

 One final tip, do not be afraid to search for tooling that helps with troubleshooting of common errors.
 Botkube's AI assistant is a great example of a tool that helps with K8s specific troubleshooting tasks.
 Try out Botkube for free to get started with collaborative troubleshooting directly in your communications platform.

-Solving the Error using Botkube's AI Troubleshooting Assistant
+Solving the Issue using Botkube's AI Troubleshooting Assistant

 If you do end up using Botkube's Kubernetes AI troubleshooting assistant, follow the below steps to help troubleshoot the SSL Certificate error: